yorkcook/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-Display: inline allows there to be width and height to be set.
+Display: inline-block allows there to be width and height to be set.
 Display block always starts on a new line.

 3. What are the 4 areas of the box model?